 Of course, removing those stains is not quite as fun.
-Fortunately, below are the instructions for how to remove stains caused by ice cream from your clothing, upholstery and carpet.
+Fortunately, below are the instructions for how to remove them from your clothing, upholstery and carpet.

-Therefore, if the general instructions below do not help you in removing the stain caused by the ice cream you should consult the A-Z Stain Removal Guide for the ingredients contained in the ice cream you spilled.
+Therefore, if the general instructions below do not help you in removing the spot you should consult the A-Z Stain Removal Guide for the ingredients contained in the ice cream you spilled.

 Some of the most popular flavors include: